Biases in the Blind Spot: Detecting What LLMs Fail to Mention

-\item \textbf{Differing bias categories:} The RLVR model shows gender bias (favoring female applicants) that the SFT model does not exhibit.
+\item \textbf{Differing bias categories:} The RLVR model shows gender bias (in the direction of female applicants) that the SFT model does not exhibit.
 Conversely, the SFT model shows writing style bias (favoring formal tone) that the RLVR model does not exhibit.
 This suggests that RLVR training may shift which attributes trigger unverbalized biases rather than eliminating them.

 \item \textbf{Average effect size:} The SFT model has a slightly higher average absolute effect size ($0.025$) compared to the RLVR model ($0.021$), suggesting that when biases do emerge, the standard model's biases are marginally stronger, though the difference is small.